Category: Wide Open Learning

 Imagine an activity that takes little class time but engages students in current events and encourages them to speak with their families about what’s happening in the world.
 Teacher Megan Kelly longed for just such an activity and finally found it in “fantasy geopolitics.”

-With the goal of having new middle school students feel seen as individuals while also feeling like a part of something bigger, Megan Kelly offers activities her sixth graders enjoy while getting to know one another.
+With the goal of having new middle school students feel seen as individuals while also feeling like a part of something bigger, Megan Kelly organized group activities for all the students across her sixth grade team.
 The games can be expanded or contracted to fit your time.

 The more students interact with the rubric, the more ownership they take over it, writes Megan Kelly.
 Once they feel empowered by the rubric, they can use it as a tool to accomplish their goals rather than a means of judgment, putting them on the same team as the teacher.